 Cryosurgery removes skin cancer cells or actinic keratoses by freezing the affected tissue with liquid nitrogen.
 Studies have shown that cryosurgery can be used to remove even wide areas of actinic keratoses, and that it may be more successful over the long term than treatment with 5-fluorouracil, the standard drug.
 Cryosurgery also appears to reduce the risk for squamous cell cancer in these patients.

 Cryotherapy achieves good cosmetic results for many patients.
 However, it may cause blistering and ulceration, leading to pain and infection, as well as harmless, but undesirable, skin color changes.

 The disadvantage of cryosurgery is that no tissue is taken to examine under a microscope to show that the cancer was completely removed.

-In unusual cases where the skin cancer may be in an inoperable position (such as the eyelid or the tip of the nose) or if cancer has come back multiple times, radiation therapy may be indicated.
+In unusual cases where the skin cancer may be in an inoperable position (such as the eyelid or tip of the nose), or if cancer has come back multiple times, radiation therapy may be indicated.
 Radiation therapy is more often used in the elderly.

 Topical Phototherapy and Aminolevulinic Acid (ALA)

 Topical phototherapy with the drug aminolevulinic acid (ALA) is a nonsurgical method that is proving to be a good choice for treating actinic keratoses and nonmelanoma skin cancers.
 The technique involves shining blue light onto the cancer area after the patient has taken ALA.
 ALA accumulates in the skin cells.
 When the cells are exposed to intense light, the chemical causes them to die.
 This approach allows precise targeting of one or more lesions, leaving healthy skin unaffected.